Locate your workout

 Training Effect measures how effectively this workout improves your fitness level based on heart rate performance and workout time.

-Tap on the top right first icon to edit the workout name/distance.
+Tap on the top right icon to turn off EvoLab (if the activity was finished within the last 7 days), or to edit the workout name/distance.
 Editing the workout distance won’t affect the data summary in your COROS account or the data uploaded to the 3rd party platforms.

-Tap on the top right second icon to share your workout details page via a full length image or a more creative watermark image to social media and other apps.
+Tap on the top right arrow icon to share your workout details page via a full length image, or a more creative watermark image, to social media and other apps.

-Tap on the top right corner to export data.
-Select the data format you would like to export for this workout.
+Using the same arrow icon, you can also export your workout data to a specific file format.
 GPX and FIT are popular formats with wide applications.
 Then select the supported apps to receive the exported file.
 For instance, you can use email apps to send the file to yourself and download it to your desktop.